-If you have ever been frustrated at not knowing how to keep your team growing and taking on higher duty tasks and performing at higher levels, then these Team Pillars could be the answer for you!
+If you have ever been frustrated by not knowing how to get your team to take on higher duty tasks, and become more self-managing, then these Team Pillars could be the answer

 This article follows on from the Overview of Stages of Team Development article.
 You will probably find it useful to read that article first.